dcode84/Docs/Django Docs.md

 Sets the field when the object is first created.
 Current date is always used.

 > [!IMPORTANT]
 > Setting auto_now or auto_now_add to True will cause the field to have editable=False and blank=True set.
-That means they are nullable.
 **VERY CONFUSING, BECAUSE MAKING THEM BASICALLY NULLABLE BY SETTING THEM TO FALSE MAKES MORE SENSE**

-### Migrations
+# Migrations

 Migrations are used to create or alter a database.
 Migrations are a set of instructions as python code on how to treat data or the database.
 These can be creating a table, altering a table or even deleting a table.